mak109/cs6910_assignment3/README.md

 ## License

-The code in this project is made by Amartya and Mayukh.
+The code in this project is made by Mayukh and Amartya.